-1) The reconstruction of perennials on existing surfaces without their increase is eligible if one of the following conditions applies:

-- replacing of the perennial trees/bushes/vines older than 20 years in case of vines of wine varieties or 15 years in case of fruit trees/bushes/table grape vines; - re-conversion in terms of varietal adaptation from wine varieties into fruit or table grape varieties; - re-conversion in terms of varietal adaptation from one wine/fruit varieties into other wine/fruit varieties; - adaptation to raise the vines of wine varieties, from low bush to trellis/espalier cultivation system; - adaptation of orchard cultivation to espalier systems; - replacing the perennials of not recommended varieties and hybrids - 2) The vines or vine planting material must be in accordance with the National Variety List according to Law on seed and propagating material and Law on wine or EU Common catalogue of varieties of vine and of varieties of vine-rootstocks valid at the time of announcing the Call for proposals.
-The varieties of Noah, Othello, Isabelle, Jacquez, Clinton and Herbemont are considered as hybrids and are not allowed according to Law on wine; - 3) The fruit trees or planting material must be of fruit variety in accordance to the List of the approved and recognised fruit varieties and/or List of domestic and foreign vine of table grape varieties and in compliance with Annex I of Council Directive 2008/90/EC at the time of announcing the Call for proposals. - 4) The vineyards owned or rented by the applicant must be registered in the National vineyard register at the end of the investment; - 5) The project concerning investments in construction to set-up new greenhouses/glasshouses for vegetable production must aim to replace of plastic tunnels or open-field vegetable production.
-Modernisation projects involving reconstruction for improvement of existing greenhouses/glasshouses must not consider interventions on plastic tunnels. - 6) Investments in irrigation systems can be subject to assistance if the following conditions apply: - The investments in irrigation must be aimed to introduce water-saving irrigation technology; - Only the on-farm investments in irrigation systems are to be considered as eligible investment; - The applicant has to prove the source or availability of water for irrigation with respect to the Law on Water, Law on Water Communities and Law on Water economies or other public arrangements for water and communal issues where applicable; - The on-farm investments for securing own provision of groundwater and/or surface water for irrigation, shall be eligible if the water availability cannot be ensured by water transfer through the irrigation network managed by the Water Economies or Water Communities or other public arrangements for water and communal issues where applicable.
-In this case the assistance may be granted with respect to the Law on Water at the end of the investment;

-- 7) In case the applicant is producing fruit and vegetable, the investments in establishing or modernising the post-harvesting activities can be proposed for facility for storage of fruit and vegetable and equipment to achieve efficiency of the investment; - 8) Collection centres for fruit and vegetable shall not be eligible for support as those activities are subject to support in Measure 103 under this Programme.
+- 1) The investments in reconstruction of perennials must be on existing surfaces without their increase and shall aim to achieve the following: - replacing of the perennial trees/bushes/vines; - re-conversion in terms of varietal adaptation from wine varieties into fruit or table grape varieties; - re-conversion in terms of varietal adaptation from one wine/fruit varieties into other wine/fruit varieties: - adaptation to raise the vines of wine varieties, from low bush to trellis/espalier cultivation system; - adaptation of orchard cultivation to espalier systems; - replacing the perennials of not recommended varieties and hybrids - 2) The vines or vine planting material must be in accordance with the National Variety List according to Law on seed and propagating material and Law on wine or EU Common catalogue of varieties of vine and of varieties of vine-rootstocks valid at the time of announcing the Call for proposals.
+The varieties of Noah, Othello, Isabelle, Jacquez, Clinton and Herbemont are considered as hybrids and are not allowed according to Law on wine:

+- 3) The fruit trees or planting material must be of fruit variety in accordance to the List of the approved and recognised fruit varieties and/or List of domestic and foreign vine of table grape varieties at the time of announcing the Call for proposals; - 4) The vineyards owned or rented by the applicant must be registered in the National vineyard register at the end of the investment; - 5) Projects related to setting up or modernization of greenhouses / glasshouses for protected cultivation of vegetables are limited to investments in permanent structures high greenhouses and glasshouses (low plastic tunnels are excluded as non-permanent greenhouse structures) - 6) Upgrade of the existing irrigation scheme can be subject to assistance if the following conditions apply: - The investments in irrigation must be to reconstruct the existing inefficient water distribution channels with water-saving irrigation technology; - Only the on-farm investments in existing irrigation systems are to be considered as eligible investment. - The applicant has to prove the source or availability of water through an agreement with the Water Communities or Water economies or through existence of water source for irrigation purposes according to the Law on Water or other public arrangements for water and communal issues where applicable, at the end of the investment; - The on-farm investments for securing own provision of groundwater and/or surface water for irrigation, shall be eligible if the water availability cannot be ensured by water transfer through the irrigation network managed by the Water Economies or Water Communities or other public arrangements for water and communal issues where applicable.
+In this case the assistance may be granted with respect to the Law on Water at the end of the investment. - 7) In case the applicant is producing fruit and vegetable, the investments in establishing or modernising the post-harvesting activities can be proposed for facility for storage of fruit and vegetable and equipment to achieve efficiency of the investment; - 8) Collection centres for fruit and vegetable shall not be eligible for support as those activities are subject to support in Measure 103 under this Programme.